Welcome to my Ruby Blog!

 Binary Exploitation (PWN)

 In this section will be referenced methods that build up the understanding how to interact and exploit the file system.
-Currently, I am researching and interacting more with Linux, however, I also plan to go deeper into other systems sometime later.

 To exploit a Linux system, it is neccessary to understand well how the applications, processes, memory work and are connected.
 It also implies a good understanding of few scripting and programming concepts, mostly used in assembly and C. A starting point in concepts that the readers should be quite comfortable with to be well prepared in advancing in this topic and processing other posts in this section, are described in Assembly References